-Join UMSL’s internationally acclaimed Arianna String Quartet for “First Mondays with the ASQ”, virtually this season.
+Join UMSL’s internationally acclaimed Arianna String Quartet for “First Mondays with the ASQ”.
 This one-of-a kind interdisciplinary concert series offers audience members a rare behind the scenes look into the craft and artistry of the string quartet, and an opportunity for informal, direct discussion and interaction with UMSL’s renowned Arianna String Quartet, as they examine the dynamic process of interpretation, live performance, and connections between classical music and our world.

 Ticket sales benefit UMSL String Scholarships and the KWMU Classical Music Endowment.